jdoleary/Spellmasons/docs/CriticalPath.md

 - Supports 1000 units
 - DONE Complete Menu with options
 - Bug Reporting built in (e.g. Save game state and send it to me)
-- Packaged in Electron App
+- DONE Packaged in Electron App
 - Simple to connect with friends in multiplayer